openoakland/openoakland.org/src/projects.md

 These projects are a great way to get your feet wet as you get to know OpenOakland.

+{::comment}
+This comment element is here to "trick" Jekyll's markdown parser, called kramdown, into closing the above list without inserting any content between the list and the next element
+{:/comment}

 {% for project in site.data.openoakland_projects %}
 {% include project.html %}
 {% endfor %}